1. 705. 304. 6246

 These symptoms can also be the symptoms of an enlarged prostate.
 A benign (nonmalignant) enlargement of the prostate gland is called "benign prostatic hyperplasia or hypertrophy," or BPH for short.
 This non-contagious condition affects 50 percent of men of all ages during their lifetimes.

 Unfortunately, the prostate enlargement can lead to a buildup of urine in the bladder.
 It increases the likelihood that pathogenic bacteria will grow and trigger an infection.

-Acute and chronic prostate infection along with benign prostatic hyperplasia have become a major medical problem in adult males.
-When present, symptoms of bacterial prostate infection usually include:
+Acute and chronic prostate infection along with benign prostatic hyperplasia (BPH) have become a major medical problem in adult males.
+When present, the symptoms of bacterial prostate infection usually include:

 Other symptoms may also include:

 In some cases, bacteria can get into the tube that carries sperm from the testicles to the urethra (vas deferens), causing groin pain or an infection of the area near the testicles where sperm mature and is stored (epididymis).
 The prostate may swell, causing a less forceful urine stream.

 Only a small number of cases of prostate infection are passed on through sex.
 Typically, the prostate gland becomes infected by the bacteria that get into the prostate from the urethra by backward flow of infected urine into the prostate or the rectum.